System currency and local currency

 • Report 27

-When you change the system currency review the following items and update manually.
+When you change the system currency, review and manually update the following:

 1. Recalculate Cost Avoidance.